The following is a list of the funds managed and maintained by the Blackford County Community Foundation.

 This fund was established by Dr. R. Lewis and Pearl Scott in memory of their son Rich Scott.
 The scholarship gives financial support to a student who plans to pursue a full-time baccalaureate course of study in the field of music, or to a student who plays a musical instrument and/or simply enjoys the world of music.

 This fund was created in memory of Kim A. Stump, who was active in sports and athletics.
 Ms. Stump was the first female sports editor for the Blackford High School yearbook and coached tee ball, Little League, and boys and girls volleyball.
 The scholarship will provide financial support to a student who plans to pursue a full-time baccalaureate program.

 Dr. Severino T and Karen K. Sulit Scholarship Fund

-Beginning in 2015, this scholarship will be given annually to a Blackford High School graduating senior pursuing a baccalaureate degree in a medical field.
+Beginning in 2015, this scholarship will be given annually to a Blackford High School college student already pursuing a baccalaureate degree in a medical field.
 Dr. Sulit was a surgeon in Blackford County for many years while Mrs. Sulit was his office nurse.
 Both have been active in the community.

 Trowel and Error Garden Club Scholarship

 The Trowel and Error Garden Club provides a scholarship to a local student pursuing postsecondary education in landscape design or horticulture,

 This scholarship is given in memory of Floyd Warner, teacher and guidance counselor at Hartford City High School in the 1950s and 1960s, and his wife Leatha.
 A student qualifying for this scholarship must have attended Blackford High School for all four years of his/her high school career.

 This scholarship is given in memory of Errol Washburn, an industrial arts teacher at Blackford High School for many years.
 This scholarship supports a student studying elementary or secondary education or a course of study in a medical field.